ToolJet/ToolJet/docs/docs/app-builder/walkthrough/create-queries.md

 ## Creating a New Query
 - Click on the **+ Add** button in the Query Panel to open a menu listing the available data sources.
-- Choose your data source to set the context for the new query.
+- Choose a data source to set the context for the new query.

 <div style={{textAlign: 'center', marginBottom:'15px'}}>
     <img className="screenshot-full" src="/img/v2-beta/app-builder/walkthrough/create-queries/data-source-list.png" alt="Data Source List" />
 </div>

 ### Configuring the Query
-- To configure the query, you can use low-code operations or write an SQL statement depending on the data source.
+- You can choose from low-code operations or write an SQL statement, depending on the data source.

 - For instance, you will have to choose the **Table name** and **Operations** (List Rows, Create Row, Update Rows, Delete Rows, Join Tables) for a ToolJet Database.